Host Runtime and Tensor Streaming

 The memcpy

-infrastructure uses colors/ task IDs 21, 22, 23, 27, 28, 29, 30,
+infrastructure uses colors 21, 22, 23, local task IDs 27, 28, 30,

-and input/output queue 0.
+and output queue 0.
+On WSE-3, memcpy

 The compiler and runtime cannot detect all resource conflicts in your program.